Kambô: The Ultimate Guide

 Kambo psychedelic

-According to experienced practitioners, kambô’s healing properties lie in this very ability to modulate the immune system, acting, as they see it, as a kind of vaccine.
-Scientists have identified kambô as a potential source of new antibiotic and analgesic medications due to its fascinating immunomodulating properties.
+This can cause intense physical symptoms like purging, inflammation, and anaphylaxis-like reactions, which have raised concerns about its safety.
+However, experienced practitioners believe that kambô's ability to modulate the immune system makes it a powerful healing tool, acting as a kind of vaccine.
+Scientists have identified kambô as a potential source of new antibiotic and analgesic medications because of its immunomodulating properties.

 Risks Associated With Kambô

-As it stands, there is minimal clinical evidence regarding kambô’s medicinal use, while its application carries with it great risk.
-For instance, five people have died post kambô administration to date, as reported in the literature.
-In addition, several case reports are suggestive of possible links to prolonged toxicity, esophageal rupture, and syndrome of inappropriate antidiuretic hormone (a condition in which the body makes too much antidiuretic hormone).
+There is currently limited clinical evidence regarding its medicinal use.
+Moreover, several case reports have suggested that kambô treatment could be linked to prolonged toxicity, esophageal rupture, and syndrome of inappropriate antidiuretic hormone (a condition in which the body produces too much antidiuretic hormone).

-As a result, prominent plant medicine researchers have stressed the importance of thoroughly investigating the potential harms of kambô administration.
-In particular, experts have warned kambô users of its reported association with sudden unexpected death, which could be attributed to kambô’s vasoactive properties.
+Five people have died post kambô administration, as reported in the literature.
+Prominent plant medicine researchers have therefore stressed the importance of thoroughly investigating the potential harms of kambô administration.
+Experts have warned kambô users of its reported association with sudden unexpected death, which could be attributed to kambô’s vasoactive properties.

 • Cardiovascular problems